omardelarosa/website/content/blog/2022/10/23/ai-thumbnails-with-stable-diffusion/index.md

 ## Conclusion

-I don't think I like the results enough to actually use these images, but you can see [my full notebook on Github](https://github.com/omardelarosa/website/blob/master/python/AI_Thumbnails_using_stable_diffusion.ipynb) and try it for yourself.
-The results are okay, but I think I need to spend a bit more time refining the prompts for better results.
-For now, I think using these DALL-E generated pixel art as a small, finite library works well for me.
+Since I'm going for this pretty pixel-art-heavy style on the website, I don't think I like the results enough to actually use these images from Stable Diffusion, but you can see [my full notebook on Github](https://github.com/omardelarosa/website/blob/master/python/AI_Thumbnails_using_stable_diffusion.ipynb) and try it for yourself.
+If you don't need "pixelart style", then the results actually look pretty usable.

+For now, I stuck to using the DALL-E generated pixel art as a small, finite library for my limited number of posts.

-In the future I'd like to spend some time getting set up and familiar with [InvokeAI](https://github.com/invoke-ai/InvokeAI) locally to make this all run on my laptop on each build so I can generate one for each post.
+In the future I'd like to spend some time getting set up and familiar with [InvokeAI](https://github.com/invoke-ai/InvokeAI) locally to make this all run on my laptop (rather than spending money on Google AI Platform).
+That way, it would be easy to generate a thumbnail for each post as its written.

-Just with the demo installation and a simple prompt of:
+So far, InvokeAI looks really promising.
+With hust with the demo installation and a simple prompt of:

 ```
-a fantastic alien landscape -W576 -H512 -s60 -n4
+invoke> a fantastic alien landscape -W576 -H512 -s60 -n4
 ```

 I generated the following cool alien landscape images: